 Data suggests dramatic change at the modern office will only continue.
 Many companies are making a permanent switch to remote work or reopening partially.
 A recent report on future workforce trends revealed fully remote workers will make up 28% of the workforce in the foreseeable future, while 20% will work remotely for part of the week.

-Participants in Smokeball’s upcoming Law + The Great Resignation survey were most likely to say employees expect to work from home 1-2 days a week (38%), followed by 2-3 days a week (31%).
+Participants in Smokeball’s Law + The Great Resignation survey were most likely to say employees expect to work from home 1-2 days a week (38%), followed by 2-3 days a week (31%).
 But they recognize the value of hybrid as both an employee-retention benefit and a way to boost firm culture.
 Just 11% of firms are anti-hybrid model, and 5% say employees expect to work from home five days a week.

 This widespread overhaul of work as we know it will alter not only the physical spaces where we work but also the logistical and social framework of the office.
 It’s a chance for law firm owners to create a structure and schedule that better serves their teams.

 As you draft your firm’s COVID-era office policies, remember individual employees will likely have different needs and concerns when it comes to in-person work.
 First, send out a return-to-work survey to gauge your team’s comfort level with in-person work.
 Then, formulate a plan and create a formal written document outlining expectations, safety measures and hybrid work arrangements.
 Build this structured plan into your law office management software.

 Bringing employees back to the office?
 Make COVID safety protocols a matter of policy